dantewebmaster/starter-theme-html/README.md

 ## Project Init
 1. Clone this repo
-2. Rename it to your project name
-3. Open another CMD and run `npm install`
+2. Open another CMD and run `npm install`
-4. Run `gulp` to start watching files (.scss, .html, .js)
+3. Run `gulp` to start watching files (.scss, .html, .js)
-5. To create the dist directory with minified .html, .css and .js, and optmized images run the comand `gulp build`
+4. To create the dist directory with minified .html, .css and .js, and optmized images run the comand `gulp build`

 ## Dependencies
 * gulp